Centroid-centered Modeling for Efficient Vision Transformer Pre-training: Masked Image Modeling

 \section{Masked Image Modeling}

-MIM, which is first proposed in BEiT, has been validated its remarkable results in recent works~\cite{bao2022beit, he2022masked, peng2022beit, wei2022masked, zhou2021ibot} and becomes the new paradigm in visual pre-training.
-MIM introduced BERT-style pre-training into computer vision and has successfully replicated the success of NLP.

-Specifically, it first splits an input 2D image into a sequence of patches to match the input format of standard Transformer, and then masks out a proportion of the patches.
-The pre-training objective of token-based MIM is reconstructing corrupted images using the visual context in a higher semantic level, i.e., discrete visual tokens, compared to pixels.
+MIM, which was first proposed in BEiT, introduced BERT-style pre-training into computer vision and has successfully replicated the success of NLP.
+Specifically, it first splits an input 2D image into a sequence of patches, and then masks out a proportion of the patches.
+The pre-training objective of token-based MIM is reconstructing corrupted images using the visual context at a higher semantic level, \ie, discrete visual tokens, compared to pixels.
 Formally, given an input image $x \in \mathbb{R}^{C\times H\times W}$, it is first split into $n=HW/P^2$ patches and flattened to $\{x^p_i\}^n_{i=1}$, where $(P,P)$ is the resolution of a patch and $x^p \in \mathbb{R}^{n\times{C\times P^2}}$.
 It samples a mask via the mask ratio $r_m$ on input image $x$ to generate the corrupted image $\hat{x}$ according to the masked positions ${\mathcal{M}}$:

 where $e_m$ is the learnable mask token embedding, $x^p_i\boldsymbol{E}_p$ indicates the process of patch embedding calculation.